 "One hundred years ago a new weapon system was born".

-So opens the Tank Museum's book by Robin Cross and David Willey, and forwarded by Dan Snow.
+So opens the Tank Museum's book by Robin Cross and David Willey, which carries a forward by the TV popular historian Dan Snow.

 The book explains how the Somme in 1916 saw the debut of the 'Land Ship', that would then go into battle far more spectacularly at Cambrai a year later.